 Semiconductor stocks are more attractive than ever as the companies boost their dividends, and investors should buy Advanced Micro Devices Inc. over Intel Corp.
-(INTC), according to Williams Financial Group Inc.’s Cody Acree.
+(INTC:US), according to Williams Financial Group Inc.’s Cody Acree.

 “Most of the chip companies let the manufacturing burden go to the Taiwanese or to other companies, so they’ve become design houses with sales tools and they have very little fixed costs,” Acree, a Dallas-based analyst at Williams, said today in a radio interview on “Bloomberg Surveillance” with Tom Keene.
 “They’re big cash generators and they’re deploying that back into big dividends.”